-Bryan and Julie are the proud owners of Westphalia Trading Co., LLC.
+Bryan and Julie are the proud owners of Westphalia Trading Co., LLC, Roadside Gardens, LLC, and Herman's House, LLC.
 They have known each other most of their lives and were married in 1991.
 Bryan was a full-time Jefferson City Fireman (Driver) for nearly 20 years until his retirement in 2021 and Julie worked for the Department of Elementary and Secondary Education for nearly 30 years until her retirement in 2020.

 We're hoping someday they'll come back and settle next door...fingers crossed!
 (No pressure, guys.)

-When Bryan and Julie bought the property that is now the current location of WTC, the home that is now Herman's House needed work.
+When Bryan and Julie bought the property that is now the current location of Westphalia Trading Co., LLC, Beyond the Barn, LLC, and Herman’s House, LLC, the home that is now Herman's House needed lots of work.
 It was filled with green shag carpeting, a tiny bathroom and an unfinished upstairs.
-Bryan and Julie fixed it up (with lots of help) and they lived in the house for a year while they renovated the farm house behind the zoo, Marie's house, which is their current residence.
+Bryan and Julie fixed it up (with lots of help) and they lived in the house for a year while they renovated the farmhouse behind the zoo, Marie's house, which is their current residence.

-After its renovation, Herman's House was originally our antique store and gift shop, but Bryan and Julie decided that the space would be better utilized as a vacation rental home and Herman's House was born.
-Visitors from all over come for many different reasons to our little town of Westphalia and they all love staying in the house that has a petting zoo in its backyard.
+After its renovation, Herman's House was originally an antique store and gift shop for a time, but Bryan and Julie decided that the space would be better utilized as a vacation rental home and Herman's House was born.
+Visitors from all over come for many different reasons to our little town of Westphalia and they all love staying in the house that has so many fun things to do in the backyard.

 The original settlers of the farm that WTC now calls home were Joe and Gertrude (Mertensmeyer) Koester.
-Joe and Gertrude were married on September 27, 1921, and originally lived in the log cabin that is still standing at the bottom of the hill.
-The cabin can be seen from the Storybook Trail and it's Bryan and Julie's hope that they will be able to restore it.
+Joe was born on June 10, 1885 and Gertrude was born on Feb.
+21, 1894.
+Joe and Gertrude were married on September 27, 1921, and originally lived in the log cabin that is still standing at the bottom of the hill on the property.
+The cabin can be seen from the Storybook Trail and it's Bryan and Julie's hope that they will be able to restore it someday.
 Joe and Gertrude lived in the cabin where they had their two daughters, Marie, in 1922, and Bernadette, in 1924.

-In 1927, Joe and Gertrude built the house where Bryan and Julie currently live.
-Gertrude passed away at age 51 on October 17, 1945.
+In 1927, Joe and Gertrude built a new home up the hill from the cabin.
+The Koester's lived there with their daughters, until sadly, Gertrude passed away at age 51 on October 17, 1945.

 In 1962, Bernadette married Herman Brendel and Herman built the house (now called Herman's House) at the top of the hill for his new bride.
 Joe continued to live with his oldest daughter Marie, until his death on January 17, 1966, at age 80.

-Marie was born on the farm in 1922 and lived here her entire life until she moved to the Westphalia Hills nursing home prior to her death in 2008.
-Marie babysat for numerous children from the Westphalia area.
-She never had indoor plumbing in the house and the kids who stayed with her used the outhouse (which still stands) behind her house.
-The kids tell stories about staying with Marie and helping with things like gathering eggs, milking cows, gathering firewood and even helping to butcher chickens for their own lunch.
-Many excellent and fun stories are told by the numerous kids that Marie sat for throughout the years.
-She never married, but it is said that she had a fiancé who never came home from WWII.
+Marie was born on the farm in 1922 and lived here her entire life.
+For her livelihood, Marie babysat for numerous children from the Westphalia area.
+She never had indoor plumbing in the house (other than the kitchen sink – but she still brought in water from the cistern) and the kids who stayed with her used the outhouse (which still stands) behind her house.
+The kids who stayed here tell stories about helping Marie with things like gathering eggs, milking cows, gathering firewood and even helping to butcher chickens for their own lunch.
+Many excellent and fun stories are told by the numerous kids that Marie babysat for throughout the years.
+Marie never married, but it is said that she had a fiancé who never came home from WWII.
+Marie moved to Westphalia Hills Nursing home prior to her death in 2008.
 Bryan and Julie are proud to have saved her home and the many memories that reside there.

 Herman Brendel was born on September 4, 1918.
 Herman worked as a truck driver for Capital City Oil Company for over 21 years.
-He also had been employed with J. Dawson Inc. But Herman was a farmer and a worker.
+He also had been employed with J. Dawson Inc., but Herman was a farmer and a worker.
 He built the house and most of the outbuildings around Herman's House often using parts he found and recycled.
-He farmed the entire farm, threshing wheat (as shown in the picture above) and put in a large garden.
+He farmed the entire farm, threshing wheat (as shown in the picture) and put in a large garden.
 Herman engineered his house so that rain water collected in the large cistern under the porch provided all the water in the home except the drinking water in the kitchen, which came from the city water line.
+(This has all been updated now to where only the faucet outside in the back of the house is cistern water.)

 One of the stories told about Herman was that he could not decide which of the Koester sisters he wanted to marry and went to the priest to ask if he could marry both of them.
 After being told no, that he had to choose, he married Bernadette.